apalache-mc/apalache/.unreleased/features/2102-polytypes-precision.md

-From now on, the type checker reports an error, when the inferred type is less specific than the type annotation.
+From now on, the type checker reports an error, when the inferred type is more specific than the annotated type.